 Liza has also been an assistant director on productions at the Shaw and Stratford Festivals, The National Arts Centre and Soulpepper Theatre Company.

 Liza’s work as an actor and/or dancer has included productions at the National Arts Centre, Theatre Passe Muraille, Theatre Rusticle, Belfry Theatre, Alberta Theatre Projects, PTE, Winnipeg Jewish Theatre, Persephone Theatre, Blyth Festival, Buddies in Bad Times Theatre, Elgin /Winter Garden, Thousand Islands Playhouse, The Theatre Centre, The Kennedy Centre, Wash.
 DC and Theatre for the New City (NYC).
 She received a Dora Mavor Moore Award for her work in Theresa Tova’s Still The Night and was nominated for Calgary’s Betty Mitchell award during the show’s Cross Canada tour.
-Recent Film and TV: Atom Egoyan’s feature film, Remember, US miniseries After Camelot and the upcoming Rising Suns She is a company member of Toronto’s Actors Repertory Company
+Recent Film and TV: Atom Egoyan’s feature film, Remember, US miniseries After Camelot, Murdoch Mysteries and the web series Rising Suns.

-Her work as a librettist includes the song cycle Looking at Spring, created through a commision by Opera Philadelphia, composed by Lembit Beecher and produced by Scrag Mountain Music in Vermont in June 2014.
-With composer Glenn James she created Dustings for Canadianstage’s Festival of Ideas and Creations.
+Her work as a librettist includes the song cycle Looking at Spring, created through a commission by Opera Philadelphia, composed by Lembit Beecher and produced by Scrag Mountain Music in Vermont in June 2014.
+With composer Glenn James she created Dustings for Canadian Stage’s Festival of Ideas and Creations.
 A short work she wrote with composer Ivan Barbotin, (What Rhymes with) Azimuth, was included in Bicycle Opera’s 2014 tour.
-She also penned two songs on Barbotin’s new album: Atom.
-One of them, Ride the Fear, was recently listed as number 3 on Reverbnation.
 She is presently developing a new work with Lembit Beecher.
-One of its pieces,“I missed the beginning” was recently performed in NYC as part of the Five Boroughs Songbook Festival.
+One of its songs,“I missed the beginning” was recently performed in NYC as part of the Five Boroughs Songbook Festival.
 Liza is also collaborating with composer Brian Current on a new opera to be produced at Koerner Hall/Royal Conservatory of Music in 2021.

-She has been a movement instructor for the Birmingham Conservatory at the Stratford Festival and has been a guest artist/instructor and director at the University of Windsor, Royal Conservatory of Music/Glenn Gould School, Wilfred Laurier University, Ryerson Theatre School, Canadian College of Performing Arts (CCPA), St. Clair College, Armstrong Acting Studios and Randolph Academy for the Performing Arts.
-Liza has her M.F.A in Directing Studies from York University.
+She has been a movement instructor for the Birmingham Conservatory at the Stratford Festival and has been a guest artist/instructor and director at the University of Windsor, Humber College, Royal Conservatory of Music/Glenn Gould School, Wilfred Laurier University, Ryerson Theatre School, Canadian College of Performing Arts (CCPA), St. Clair College, Armstrong Acting Studios and Randolph Academy for the Performing Arts.